kitzberger/songs/Secrets Of Your Life (2018).md

 	do you remember that time you called in sick and spend 5 days in vienna with that girl

-	maybe your boss still doesn't have a clue and didn't see those pictures on your feed
+	maybe your superior still doesn't have a clue and didn't see those pictures on your feed

 ## Pre-Chorus